Bylaws adopted: June 13, 2020

 B. the remainder shall be charged against the individual member’s capital account,

 in proportion to each member’s share of labour patronage.

-After this allocation is made, as cash flow and capital requirements permit, the board of directors may direct the Co-operative to pay out in cash a fixed percentage of all member loans as they stand after the year’s surplus allocations.
+After this allocation is made, as cash flow and capital requirements permit, the board of directors may direct the Co-operative to pay out in cash a fixed percentage of all member loans as they stand after the year’s surplus or loss allocations.
 The balance of the individual member’s capital account shall be adjusted accordingly.